-- Tranquil Fury: The only explanation for the buffs he acquires if players defeat Aguija before him in the White Star.
+- Tranquil Fury: The only explanation for the Status Buffs he acquires if players defeat Aguija before him in the White Star.

 - The Voiceless: Played with; Sikalog does not speak a single word, though Aguija states he does, albeit a "thought device" embedded in his brain.
 Problem is, Aguija seems to have the only receiver of the device.

 Aguija (Voiced by Shinobu Adachi in Complete Box, Shiori Oota in Original Generations, Yuu Asakawa in The Inspectors)

 The sole female Inspector, the hot-headed and loud Aguija despises anyone calling her "old", despite being in her twenties.
 With her "darling" Sikalog in Original Generation 2, she and Inspector forces occupy the White Star.
 Aguija later gives chase to the members of "Project Terrestrial Dream" after they flee the Tesla-Leicht Institute, but is pushed back by the "Cybuster" and "Astelion".
 Aguija is killed in the defense of the White Star as Federation forces move to drive the Inspectors away from Earth.

 - Ace Custom: "Silbelwind"

 - Christmas Cake: That "old hag" Aguija; may double as a Running Gag against her throughout Original Generation 2.

 - The Dark Chick: Fits the criteria, given the Five-Bad Band status of the Inspectors

 - Roaring Rampage of Revenge: When players defeat Sikalog before her in the White Star, she'll automatically be given Status Buffs.

 - Spell My Name with an "S": Is it "Silverwind" or "Silbelwind"?